faboulaws/restful-model/README.md

 ~~~

+##### Limitations
+A request is made for each item.
+Consider using caching where relevant.

 ## Middlewares

-Middlewares are used to process server request.
+Middlewares are used to process server requests.
 When defining middlewares the order of middlewares is important:
 - The first middleware receive the initial input.
 The initial input is the request options object.
 - The last middleware must return the final data of the response.